colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 ### More stupid RBM tricks

 The coolest thing we can do with our trained models is ask them to come up with new names, but that's not the only thing we can ask of them.
 We can also give them a name of our own choosing and ask them how good they think it is.
-Let's see if the model we trained on actor names has the hoped-for behaviour on the examples we described at the beginning:
+Let's see if the model we trained on actor names has the hoped-for behaviour on the example names we described at the beginning:

     >>> E('john smith')
     -75.10